CAS ATE: Applied Technology in Energy

 Dr. Christian Schaffner

-This course module provides an introduction to the fundamental science and the underlying technology used throughout the rest of the CAS.
+The course module provides an introduction to the fundamental science and the underlying technology used throughout the rest of the CAS ATE.

-To start, there is an online review module which acts as a pre-requisite for the entire CAS ATE.
-It introduces the basics in mathematics, electric elements and electric DC and AC networks.
-With an "Assessment Quiz" students can identify their knowledge gaps and close these, if needed.
-The rest of the Energy Fundamentals module is also organised in a self-learning online module, with weekly contact hours to discuss questions with teaching assistants.
+To start, there is an online review module, Energy Fundamentals, which acts as a prerequisite for the entire CAS ATE.
+The review module introduces the mathematical and electrical basics needed to be successful in the CAS.
+We advise participants to use the "Assessment Quiz" to identify their knowledge gaps and to close them prior to the course, if needed.
+The rest of the Energy Fundamentals module is also organised in a self-learning online module with weekly contact hours to discuss questions with teaching assistants.

 Dr. Christian Prehal & Prof. Dr. Vanessa Wood